 Large-scale contemporary art in architecture created by Bjarke Ingels Group

-“Our creative collaborations with artists from around the world have been some of the most meaningful moments in our architectural adventures, and we want to celebrate them in this exhibition where visitors will experience the installations at the scale as they were meant to be seen.”
+‘Our creative collaborations with artists from all over the world have been some of the most meaningful moments in our architectural adventures, and we are very pleased to see them celebrated in this exhibition, where everyone can experience the artists’ installations at the scale they were intended to be in.’ – Bjarke Ingels

-Bjarke Ingels Group (BIG) is a Danish architectural firm founded by Bjarke Ingels.
-The company comprises a mixture of architects, designers, urbanists, landscape architects, interior designers, product designers, researchers and inventors working at offices in Copenhagen, New York and London.
-The company is currently involved in a large number of projects throughout Europe, North America, Asia and the Middle East.
+Bjarke Ingels Group (BIG) is a Danish architectural firm founded by Bjarke Ingels in 2005, comprising a large team of architects, designers, urbanists, landscape architects, interior designers, product designers, researchers and inventors.
+With offices in Copenhagen, New York and London, the group is currently involved in a large number of projects throughout Europe, Northern America, Asia and the Middle East.

-BIG’s architecture is created on the basis of careful analyses of how modern life is constantly evolving and changing.
-BIG integrates multicultural exchanges, global economic flows and communication technologies in their orchestration of architecture and urban development, working with what they term ‘pragmatic utopian architecture’ that seeks to take conventional ingredients such as everyday life, leisure activities, work, parking and shopping and mix them with art, philosophy and contemporary trends.
+BIG combines a range of disciplines to create buildings and urban spaces that surprise and create new experiences.
+BIG integrates multicultural exchanges, global economic flows and communication technologies in their orchestration of architecture and urban development, working with what they term ‘pragmatic utopian’ architecture which seeks to merge aspects such as everyday life, leisure, work, parking and shopping with elements such as art, philosophy and contemporary movements.